CNES/bulldozer/README.md

 ### On HAL

-The easiest is to reserve enough resources:
+The easiest is to have reserved enough resources before:

 `qsub -I -X -l walltime=05:00:00 -l select=1:ncpus=12:mem=60000MB:os=rh7 -q qdev`